Chih-Che-Fang/MyBazaar/docs/design.md

 When a RPC server receive a new client rqeuest, its message handler will launch a new thread to process the message.
 To enable concurrent message processing, our peer to peer distributed system use a shared file to store the information of each peer (Ex. product, type, item count, etc...).
 Therfore, the information of each peer need to be proctected and we used a lock to protect the shared peer information.
 When a peer read/write its data, we ensured the whole operation and process is atomic and therefore avoid the race condition.
 To be more specific, it avoids that a seller with only 1 item sell multiple products to products to buyer (Since it is possible that a seller will send multiple reply to different buyers)

 ## Peer Shared Information Format
+We store the shared peer information and named it as info-id with the format:
 Format = [type peerID Product NeighborID Count TestName]

 **type:** Indicate whether the peer is a buyer, seller, or ro role.
 When the value is "na", system ramdomly assign a type to this peer.